Tommy-layy/GGNext_Backend/README.md

 - `Fork` & `Clone` this repository.
 - `npm i` to install necessary dependencies.

 #### Dependencies include Express, Cors/Morgan, Nodemon, Sequelize.
-These should already be in the package.json files, but will be good to make sure.
-Please make sure that your local machine has the proper installations for these, as well.
+These should already be in the package.json files.

 #### This repo is only the BACKEND portion of GGNext.
 The FRONTEND portion is availabla via the link provided above.